codeaucafe/docs/packages/dolt/content/reference/sql/version-control/dolt-system-tables.md

 Taking the
 [`first-hour-db`](https://www.dolthub.com/repositories/dolthub/first-hour-db)
-database from [DoltHub](https://www.dolthub.com/) as our example, the following query uses the `dolt_column_diff` system table to find commits, and tables where the name was updated.
+database from [DoltHub](https://www.dolthub.com/) as our example, the following query uses the `dolt_column_diff` system table to find commits and tables where the column `name` was updated.

 {% embed url="https://www.dolthub.com/repositories/dolthub/first-hour-db/embed/main?q=SELECT+commit_hash%2C+date%0AFROM+dolt_column_diff+where+column_name+%3D+%27name%27%0A%3B%0A" %}